There are more than 100 different types of liver disease, which together affect at least 2 million people in the UK.

 In the UK, liver disease is on the increase.
 Three of the main causes of liver disease are:

-These causes of liver disease are all preventable so it's important to make sure:
+These causes of liver disease are all preventable.

-- you're a healthy weight for your height; you can read more about BMI
+- make sure you're a healthy weight for your height

 - take the appropriate measures to prevent getting hepatitis, such as getting vaccinated if you're at risk